zaborowm/dsc-modeling-your-data-nyc-ds-career-042219/README.md

 * Choose an interesting general topic.

-A good example of a general topic might be “ Use of mobile phones in the American Teens” or “10 Most profitable products in first quarter of 2018.”
+A good example of a general topic might be "Use of mobile phones in the American Teens" or "10 Most profitable products in first quarter of 2018."

 * Do some preliminary research on the domain under examination.